nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 On the nRF9160 DK, the application state is indicated by the LEDs.

 LED 3 and LED 4:
-    * LED 3 blinking: Connecting - The device is resolving DNS and connecting to the nRF Cloud.
+    * LED 3 blinking: The device is connecting to the LTE network.
-    * LED 3 and LED 4 blinking: Pairing started - The MQTT connection has been established and the pairing procedure towards the nRF Cloud has been initiated.
+    * LED 3 ON: The device is connected to the LTE network.
-    * LED 3 ON and LED 4 blinking: Pattern entry - The user has started entering the pairing pattern.
+    * LED 4 blinking: The device is connecting to nRF Cloud.
-    * LED 4 blinking: Pattern sent - Pattern has been entered and sent to the nRF Cloud for verification.
+    * LED 3 and LED 4 blinking: The MQTT connection has been established and the user association procedure with nRF Cloud has been initiated.
-    * LED 4 ON: Connected - The device is ready for sensor data transfer.
+    * LED 4 ON: The device is connected and ready for sensor data transfer.

     .. figure:: /images/nrf_cloud_led_states.svg
        :alt: Application state indicated by LEDs